Panthers vs. Hurricanes: Odds, total, moneyline - Stanley Cup Semifinals Game 3

 Panthers vs. Hurricanes Stanley Cup Semifinals Game 3: Odds, total, moneyline and other Vegas lines

-The Florida Panthers take the ice for Game 3 of the Stanley Cup Semifinals against the Carolina Hurricanes at BB&T Center on Monday, May 22, beginning at 8:00 PM ET on TNT.
-The Panthers are up 2-0 in the series.
-The Panthers are the favorite, with -110 odds on the moneyline, in this matchup with the Hurricanes, who have -110 moneyline odds.
+Game 3 of the Stanley Cup Semifinals features the Florida Panthers and the Carolina Hurricanes meeting at 8:00 PM ET on Monday, May 22 on TNT.
+The Panthers have a 2-0 advantage in the series.
+The Panthers are favored (-110) against the Hurricanes (-110).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!